TTzPontte/stardust/README.md

-# Stardust Front-End Template
+# Stardust Front-End Template ✨

 Stardust is the next generation of projects of the @pontte.
-It brings you a entire configuration to start a new project in a button click distance.
+It brings you an entire configuration to start a new project in a button click distance.

 ![](https://github.com/pontte/stardust/workflows/promote-prod-from-preprod-branch/badge.svg)